pmem/pmdk/doc/libpmemlog/libpmemlog.7.md

 support provided by **libpmem**(3), handling the transactional update of the log, flushing to persistence, and recovery for the application.

-**libpmemlog** is one of a collection of persistent memory libraries available, the others are:
+**libpmemlog** is one of a collection of persistent memory libraries available.
+The others are:

 + **libpmemobj**(7), a general use persistent memory API, providing memory allocation and transactional operations on variable-sized objects.